LauAlt/LauAlt/README.md

 - 👋 Howdy, I’m @LauAlt
-- 🌱 I’m currently learning UX Design and more Frontend Tools
+- 🌱 I’m currently learning about UX Design and more Frontend Tools
 - 📫 How to reach me: https://www.linkedin.com/in/laualt/ or https://www.behance.net/laualt